Armadill0/harbour-tasklist/README.md

 Known Issues
 ================
-- Edit task with direct save moves task to default list
 - some translations are not complete, I'll try collect new complete ones on each rollout on the roadmap

 Roadmap for Version 1.0